npm/npm/doc/json.md

 npm also sets a top-level "maintainers" field with your npm user info.

+## files

+The "files" field is an array of files to include in your project.
+If you name a folder in the array, then it will also include the files inside that folder.
+The default is just `[""]` which includes the entire package folder in the tarball, but you may want to only include specific things.

+If you specify modules, bins, or man pages, then those will be automatically added to the files array, even if they would not ordinarily be included.

+You can also provide a ".npmignore" file in the root of your package, which will keep files from being included, even if they would be picked up by the files array.

 ## main

 The main field is a module ID that is the primary entry point to your program.